apereo/cas/docs/cas-server-documentation/release_notes/RC2.md

 There is now additional, optional support for [Bootstrap](http://getbootstrap.com "Bootstrap") themes.
 The collection of themes that ship with CAS now include a special `twbs` theme that is based on Bootstrap support.

+### Reusing Chained Attributes

+Attribute release policies, when grouped and ordered together in a chain are now able to reuse and build on top of previously-selected attributes, tagged for release by previous policies in the same chain.
+For example, a typical scenario might be that the first attribute release policy in the first releases attribute `A1` and the second attribute policy creates attribute `A3`  whose value is constructed based on a dynamic construct such as `A1 + ': Hello`.

 ## Other Stuff

 - Delegated identity providers are now allowed to go through a [post-processing phase](../integration/Delegate-Authentication-PostProcessing.html).